-- Observing the physician and physician assistant roles: the interaction with other providers, staff and patients. - Enhancing oral case presentation skills. - Work on write-ups with Preceptor feedback.
-NOTE: the student who is shadowing and does not have computer access should write shadow notes for review. - Continuing to evolve in the transition from a previous health care role to that of the Physician Assistant.
+- Observing the physician assistants' roles including their interaction with other providers, staff and patients. - Enhancing oral case presentation skills. - Work on write-ups with Preceptor feedback.
+NOTE: the student who is shadowing and does not have computer access should write shadow notes for review. - Continuing to evolve in the transition from a previous health care role to that of the physician assistant.